imgbot/Imgbot/Docs/configuration.md

 }
 ```

-Outside of the `.imgbotconfig` file, there are additional settings that can be configured by logging in to
+Outside of the `.imgbotconfig` file, you can configure additional options by logging into [imgbot.net](https://imgbot.net/app).
-[the website](https://imgbot.net/app).
 This is the current list of settings supported in this UI:

- - Default branch override (If you want Imgbot to look after a different branch instead of the default for the repo)
+ - Default branch override (Imgbot will look after a different branch instead of the repository default branch)

-If there are any configuration settings you would like to see supported,
-please feel free to [open an issue](https://github.com/dabutvin/Imgbot/issues/new) in the repo or shoot an email over
+For any other option you would like to see supported, feel free to [open an issue](https://github.com/dabutvin/Imgbot/issues/new) or shoot an email over
-to help@imgbot.net
+to *help@imgbot.net*.